mdbloice/Pyrea/README.md

 labels = pyrea.parea_2_genetic(data, max_k=4)
 ```

+where `max_k` refers to the maximum number of clusters to attempt.

 ### API

 **Please note that Pyrea is work in progress.
 The API may change from version